foundry-vtt-community/wiki.js/languages.md

 title: Languages
 description: Translations available for Foundry VTT.
 published: true
-date: 2022-05-28T00:52:32.286Z
+date: 2022-09-07T18:36:22.394Z
 tags: translations, languages, localizations
 editor: markdown
 dateCreated: 2021-02-24T21:22:56.597Z
 ---

 Foundry Virtual Tabletop has a broad international community and the core software (as of version 0.7.9) is available in 14 languages.
-All translations are community created by real people and few contain machine translations.
+All translations are community created by real people but few contain machine translations.
 The game is in American English by default.

 For additional translations (including ones for game systems) see the [list of translation modules](https://foundryvtt.com/packages/tag/translation) on the Foundry VTT website (always up to date) or the [Translations](https://foundryvtt.wiki/en/community/Community-Translations) page here in the wiki (may not be up to date).